khaldoun-xyz/standard/setup/README.md

   - To get `lang.python` to work properly, you'll need to insert this line into `~/.config/nvim/lua/config/options.lua`: `vim.g.lazyvim_python_lsp = "basedpyright"`.
 - Close and re-open LazyVim.
+- If you have issues with certain LazyExtras, make sure `node` has the appropriate version (currently ~v23.9.0).
+After the update, reinstall affected plugins.

 ## Troubleshooting LazyGit

 - If LazyGit crashes with this error msg:
   `stat /home/USER/.config/lazygit/config.yml: no such file or directory`, simply create an empty config.yml file in the requested location.

 ## Troubleshooting hardware